 <?php namespace ProcessWire; echo "<p>Content for the layout.</p>";

-That right there probably isn't the best example, so consider it this way: if you have a shared header that you use for most of your pages, you can add the "shared version" directly to the layout, and additionally check if $placeholders->header contains a value – and if it does, output it instead.
-Now you just need to create a header.php view script for any page you want to have a custom header.
+That right there probably isn't the best possible example, so think of it this way: if you have a shared header that you use for most of your pages, you can add the markup for the shared version directly to the layout, but before outputting it check if $placeholders->header contains a value – and if it does, output it instead.
+This way you just need to create a header.php view file for any page you want to have a custom header.